Weather Alert: Flooding, Damaging Wind And Record Warmth Friday

 Rainfall:

 A Flood Watch is in effect from Thursday night through Friday night across all of the region.
 While a few showers will be possible after 9pm Thursday, heavier rainfall will start to arrive after midnight.
+Expect low visibility and areas of fog to develop.
 Throughout the day on Friday we’ll be in and out of heavy downpours with embedded thunder and lightning.
+An isolated strong to severe storm can’t be ruled out with damaging wind gusts and even some rotation.
 The heavy rain risk will continue until early Saturday morning, with a few more lingering showers during the day before we dry out and cool off on gusty northwest winds Saturday afternoon.

 Graphic: WBZ-TV